datahub-project/datahub/docs/how/business-glossary-guide.md

 - **Terms**: words or phrases with a specific business definition assigned to them.
 - **Term Groups**: act like folders, containing Terms and even other Term Groups to allow for a nested structure.

-Both Terms and Term Groups allow you to add Documentation, as well as Owners.
+Both Terms and Term Groups allow you to add documentation and unique owners.

-For Terms specifically, you are also able to establish relationships between different Terms in the **Related Terms** tab.
+For Glossary Terms, you are also able to establish relationships between different Terms in the **Related Terms** tab.
 Here you can create Contains and Inherits relationships.
 Finally, you can view all of the entities that have been tagged with a Term in the **Related Entities** tab.

 ## Getting to your Glossary